BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 2026 Dates: July 15-19, 2026

 Dour Festival is one of Belgium's most iconic festivals.
-Its identity is based on a powerful mix of alternative music, rap, rock, techno, hard techno, drum and bass, bass music, trance, electro, and experimental sounds.
+Its identity lies in a powerful blend of alternative music, rap, rock, techno, hard techno, drum and bass, bass music, trance, electro, and experimental sounds.

 Dour is not a classic electro festival.
 It's a festival of freedom, discovery, and controlled chaos.
 You can go from a rap concert to a techno set, from a drum and bass stage to a punk vibe, then end up in a hard techno or trance energy in the middle of the night.

 What makes Dour so strong is its audience.
-Festival-goers come to experience a raw, alternative, less formatted experience than big mainstream festivals.
-The atmosphere is freer, more intense, sometimes dustier, but that's precisely what makes it charming.
+Festival-goers come for a raw, alternative experience, less formatted than big mainstream festivals.
+The atmosphere is freer, more intense, sometimes dustier, but that's precisely what gives it its charm.

 Why go?

-• For a very broad program including techno, hard techno, bass music, rap, and rock.
+- For a very broad lineup spanning techno, hard techno, bass music, rap, and rock.

-• To experience a real musical marathon over several days.
+- To experience a true musical marathon over several days.

-👉 TECHNOW tip: Dour is typically the kind of festival where you can quickly struggle if you're not well organized.
-Between camping, dust, possible rain, long queues, and big days, the fanny pack + bottle + earplugs + fan combo can really change your experience.
+Dour is typically the kind of festival where you can quickly struggle if you're not well organized.
+Between camping, dust, possible rain, long lines, and long days, the fanny pack + bottle + earplugs + fan combo can really change your experience.

 3. Rampage Open Air — Lommel